 Quick buying tip.
 Measure your windows first, and then compare it with the kit before purchase.
 Some kits come in separate sheets, while others come in a big roll.
 If you have odd size windows like myself, the single sheets may not fit your windows.

 Use painter’s tape for easier removal?
 A few people had questions about the sticky tape removing paint from windows and/or leaving a residue.
 I just happened to get a good tip regarding this via e-mail from reader Ron:

 If one uses “painters tape” before applying the two sided sticky tape, before applying the plastic film, there is NO problem removing in the Spring!
 I just wish I can eventually find a “clear” painters tape!
 THAT would be great!
 Are you listening 3M??!![…]

 So, it goes like this… a layer of the painters tape, neatly trimmed…. the sticky tape on that, then the plastic film on top of the sticky tape. […]

 I can’t believe the utter savings I enjoyed as a benefit!
 A 2/3rd savings over the previous year!
 It was nice not hearing my furnace come on very often.

 Summary.
 I did the all big windows in our house for a total cost of under $25 plus a few hours of weekend labor.
-Over the course of the season, this added insulation easily paid for itself in heating bills.
-If I owned the house as opposed to renting, I could try to justify new double-pane windows, but otherwise this was a quick way to save on heating bills.
+I don’t have exact numbers, but over the course of the season, this added insulation definitely paid for itself in heating bills.
+If I owned the house as opposed to renting, I might have tried to justify new double-pane windows, but otherwise this was a quick way to save on heating bills.